cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 atmos vendor pull -c components/terraform/vpc
 ```

-## Vendoring Modules as Components
+## Vendoring Components from a Monorepo

 To vendor a component, create a `component.yaml` file stored inside of the `components/_type_/_name_/` folder (e.g. `components/terraform/vpc/`).